claughlin-r7/projectDotFiles/README.md

 [Gulp](https://github.com/jscs-dev/gulp-jscs/).

 ### [JS Hint](http://jshint.com/)
-One of the most standard and well known linters, it will handle a log of conventions in the code.
+One of the most standard and well known linters, it will handle a lot of conventions in the code.
 The list of config options can be seen [here](http://jshint.com/docs/options/).
 [Grunt](https://github.com/gruntjs/grunt-contrib-jshint) and [Gulp](https://github.com/spalger/gulp-jshint) tasks are available.